lyandrew/JE/README.md

 - GET /issuetypes/\<issue type>

 ### Implementation Details
 This was written in Java using the Spring Boot Starter kit.
 Spring boot was choosen because it was quick to get working out of the box and there is a large reduction of boilerpoint templates (as oppose to Spring MVC).
 Files/packages are separated into a 3-tier architecture: data, service, and presentation.
-The data (DAO - data access object) provides an abstract interface (IssueDao) to some type of database (IssueDaoImpl).
+The data layer (DAO - data access object) provides an abstract interface (IssueDao) to some type of database (IssueDaoImpl).
 IssueDaoImpl is a mocked up database that is served with sample issue/issuetype responses.
 The service layer controls the logical part of the application.
 It talks to the data layer to get the necessary information (issue by id/types).
 Because there weren't any complex logic, the service layer is small simple.
 The presentation layer (controller) intercepts the HTTP request and returns a response.

 ## Total Estimated Points